-These collars or donuts are an increased stress on your cat.
-But there is no doubt they prevent the cat from licking and chewing.
-Consider them only as a short term fix – like duct tape on a broken car window until you can get to the auto shop.
+These collars or donuts are just an increased stress on your cat.
+There is no doubt they will prevent your cat from licking and chewing.
+Consider them as only as a short term fix – like duct tape on a broken car window until you can get to the auto shop.

 No Baby Or Mineral Oil Topicals

 Do not use baby oil or any other petroleum oils on your cat’s skin.
-It can lodge in their lungs when they lick it off.
+These petroleum oils can lodge in the cat’s lungs when they lick it off.

 Booties And Bandages

-Some cat owners seem to think they are helpful.
+Some cat owners believe that they are helpful.
 If you live in a dry, arid climate or your winter furnace heat is dry, you might experiment with one.

 You are on the Vetspace animal health website